Exploring the Rashomon Set for Concept-Based Models: Methods

+To compute the Rashomon slice, we jointly optimize a collection of $M$ models using a single objective that balances predictive performance with an explicit separation regularizer, encouraging the learned models to remain near-optimal while promoting diversity across the models.
+The objective is optimized on the training data, while Rashomon set membership (i.e., the performance bound) is evaluated on the validation set $\mathcal D_{\text{val}}$ to better reflect generalization.

+\paragraph{Diversity-Aware Minimax Optimization.} We discover the Rashomon slice by training $M$ models simultaneously.
+To encourage that every individual model in the slice satisfies the Rashomon performance bound, (i.e., $\mathcal{L}_{\text{total}}(f_{\text{ref}}, g_{\text{ref}}; \mathcal{D}_{val}) + \varepsilon$), we minimize the maximum task and concept prediction losses across the models.
+As for similarity constraint, the primary source of diversity in CBMs lies in their internal concept representations.
+For two CBMs to represent distinct decision-making strategies, they should produce different concept activation patterns for the same input.
+Therefore, we maximize diversity by penalizing the average similarity between the predicted concept vectors across models.
+The resulting joint objective is:

+where $\alpha > 0$ controls the strength of the diversity regularization and the diversity loss for model $m$ is defined as $\mathcal{L}_{\text{div}}(g_m) = 1 - \frac{1}{M-1}\sum_{m'\neq m}\text{sim}(g_m(\x), g_{m'}(\x))$.
+This minimax surrogate (first two terms in Eq.~\ref{eq:total_loss}) encourages each model’s total loss to remain small, serving as a proxy to satisfy the validation-based Rashomon bound in Definition \ref{def:rset}. $\mathcal{L}_{\text{div}}$ leverages training set cosine similarity as a differentiable surrogate to practically encourage this separation during optimization.
+Overall, this formulation encourages the models to remain near-optimal, while the diversity term encourages the models to occupy distinct regions of the decision space.

+\paragraph{Parallel Architecture.} Solving the optimization problem in Eq.~\ref{eq:total_loss} by training $M$ neural networks simultaneously is computationally intensive.
+To address this, we propose a specialized architecture where all models share a pretrained backbone and utilize model-specific adapters that operate in parallel.

-We construct $M$ parallel models by inserting adapter modules into specific layers of a shared backbone network $B$.
-Each model $m$ maintains its own set of adapters, denoted as $A_m = \{A_m^{(1)}, A_m^{(2)}, \dots, A_m^{(L)}\}$, where the superscript indicates the layer index at which an adapter is inserted.
+In our framework, each model $m \in \{1, \dots, M\}$ consists of a concept encoder $g_m(\cdot)$ and a classifier $f_m(\cdot)$, i.e., $\hat{y}^{(m)} = f_m(g_m(\mathbf{x}))$.
+We construct $M$ parallel models by inserting adapter modules into specific layers of a shared backbone network $B$ (e.g., ViT).
+Each model $m$ maintains its own set of trainable adapters, denoted as $A_m = \{A_m^{(1)}, A_m^{(2)}, \dots, A_m^{(L)}\}$, where the superscript indicates the layer index at which an adapter is inserted.
 During a forward pass, only the adapters associated with model $m$ are activated, resulting in an effective backbone $B_m(\mathbf{x})=B(\mathbf{x}, A_m).$ The backbone parameters are shared and frozen across all models, while each adapter set $A_m$ is trainable and model-specific (and thus unique).
 We denote $B^{(l)}$ as shared parameters without adapters of layer $l$.

 Given the adapted features $B_m(\mathbf{x})$, each model $m$ uses a set of per-concept multilayer perceptrons (MLPs) $\{h_{m,j}\}_{j=1}^p$ to predict the activation of concept $j$.
 The resulting concept prediction vector is then